 Skip to main content

-Please contact your Personal Advisor or the Care Leaver Local Offer Lead for further assistance.
+If you have questions, speak to your Personal Advisor or contact the Care Leaver Local Offer Lead.

-Before you turn 18, your Social Worker can help you to get a Health Passport.
-This is a document containing your health history.
-It includes vaccination records, dental history and other medical information.
+Your Social Worker will help you with your health passport.
+This is a document containing your health history, including vaccination records, dental history, and other medical information.

-We can provide you with financial support for prescription costs if you are not eligible for free NHS prescriptions.
+• Financial support for prescription costs if you are not eligible for free NHS prescriptions

 • Hampton Leisure Centre